operator-framework/enhancements/enhancements/declarative-index-config.md

 | `olm.skipRange`        | `string`                               | `{"type":"olm.skipRange", "value": "<0.9.4"}`                                                                             |
 | `olm.channel`          | `{ name, replaces string }`            | `{"type":"olm.channel", "value":{"name":"singlenamespace-alpha", "replaces":"etcdoperator.v0.9.2"}}`<br>`{"type":"olm.channel", "value":{"name":"clusterwide-alpha"}}`         |

-To support both old and new clients, `opm` will ensure that there are matching `olm.gvk`/`olm.gvk.provided` and `olm.package`/`olm.package.provided` properties present in bundle properties when migrating from the sqlite database representation and also during build time and validation.
-When all supported clients have been transitioned to understand the new property names, `olm.gvk` and `olm.package` will be retired.
+To support both old and new clients, `opm` will ensure that there are matching `olm.gvk`/`olm.gvk.provided` properties present in bundle properties when migrating from the sqlite database representation and also during build time and validation.
+When all supported clients have been transitioned to understand the new property names, `olm.gvk` will be retired.
-Since the `olm.bundle` schema also has a top-level field for `package`, `opm` will verify that it aligns with the `olm.package`/`olm.package.provided` properties.
+Since the `olm.bundle` schema also has a top-level field for `package`, `opm` will verify that it aligns with the `olm.package` property.

 #### Filesystem structure